 3. Open an elevated command prompt on the Windows machine containing the flashing utility, then navigate to the utility's directory.

 open-mesh-flash-ng), then press Enter.
 A usage prompt will display.

 5. Run the following command:

-open-mesh-flash-ng n, n being the number associated with the Ethernet port that will communicate to the MP60.
+open-mesh-flash-ng n, replacing 'n' with the number associated with the Ethernet port that will communicate to the MP60.

 7. Verify the output of the flash utility is similar to Figure 3.
 Once it is available on the network, the utility will display the device's MAC address and device type.
 If you chose a virtual NIC, additional devices might populate in the command's output before reaching the desired device.

-The process will take 3-15 minutes to complete.
-If nothing displays after 10 seconds, power-cycle the MP60, or connect to a different Ethernet port.
+The process will take three to fifteen minutes to complete.
+If nothing displays after ten seconds, power cycle the MP60, or connect to a different Ethernet port.

 7. Run the command